 Businesses may face bankruptcy for an array of reasons.
 An unforseen downturn in the market or international currency fluctuations can constrain cash flow and significantly reduce revenues.
 Furthermore, mistakes regarding corporate tax, employment taxes, or payroll taxes can lead to significant liabilities.
 In some cases, structural changes may render a business plan or niche obsolete.

-At The Bankruptcy Group we are consumer and business advocates.
-Our goals are to educate homeowners, borrowers, and commercial ventures regarding protections that are in place to safeguard their homes and assets and that allow them to restructure or eliminate their debt and get a fresh start.
+At The Bankruptcy Group, we are consumer and business advocates.
+Our goals are to educate homeowners, borrowers and commercial ventures regarding protections that are in place to safeguard their homes and assets and that allow them to restructure or eliminate their debt and get a fresh start.
 We understand that filing bankruptcy is a major decision.
 Whom you hire to handle your Chapter 7 or Chapter 13 consumer bankruptcy or Chapter 11 business reorganization is extremely important.

 The Basics of Consumer & Business Bankruptcy

 There are three main types of bankruptcy.
-The party seeking to file bankruptcy should base his or her decision on the type of bankruptcy he, she, or the entity should file based on financial circumstances, types of debt held, and future goals.
+The party seeking to file bankruptcy should base his or her decision on the type of bankruptcy he, she, or the entity should file based on financial circumstances, types of debt held and future goals.
 The types of bankruptcy available are named after the Chapter of the U.S. Bankruptcy Code that the type of bankruptcy is defined under.
 The types of bankruptcy are:

-- Chapter 7 – Chapter 7 is sometimes known as liquidation because it, essentially, allows an individual or business entity to wipe away their debt because a reorganization is not possible or highly unlikely to be successful.
+Chapter 7 – Chapter 7 is sometimes known as liquidation because it, essentially, allows an individual or business entity to wipe away their debt because a reorganization is not possible or highly unlikely to be successful.
 In Chapter 7 bankruptcy, a trustee is appointed by the court to take control over the assets of the bankrupt party.
 The trustee then distributes the proceeds from the assets to creditors according to laws governing priority.
 Chapter 7 is often most useful for individuals and entities with few assets to protect.

-- Chapter 11 – Chapter 11 is mainly used by businesses to reorganize their debt, but in limited circumstances, it can also be used by individuals with particularly complex finances or due to means testing out of Chapter 13.
+Chapter 11 – Chapter 11 is mainly used by businesses to reorganize their debt, but in limited circumstances, it can also be used by individuals with particularly complex finances or due to means testing out of Chapter 13.
 Individuals or entities who file for Chapter 11 must submit a debt reorganization plan.

-- Chapter 13 – Under Chapter 13 bankruptcy the debtor must submit a payment plan where he or she pays all debts or negotiated debts with creditors over a three to five year plan.
+Chapter 13 – Under Chapter 13 bankruptcy the debtor must submit a payment plan where he or she pays all debts or negotiated debts with creditors over a three to five year plan.
 For homeowners, Chapter 13 contains a number of provisions that can protect a family home.

 Chapter 12 Bankruptcy also exists, but usage of this Chapter is limited to commercial fishermen and family farmers.

-Rely on Our Experienced California Bankruptcy Attorneys
+Rely On Our Experienced Sacramento Bankruptcy Attorneys